ayrtonm/psx-sdk-rs/README.md

 ## Todo

  - Update TODO list given the recent overhaul in libpsx
- - Fix step #6 of the build instructions to avoid cluttering `/usr/local/lib` when updating rustc
+ - Figure out how to compile and use rust-lld